Youth Corps Leaders Programme – Training workshop run by Conjunct Consulting | 5th July to 7th July

 Finally, the aspirants dived into a full-day Scalathon (Social Hackathon) on day 3, where they ideated solutions to community problems and then pitched their project proposals to a panel of YCS grantmakers, Conjunct Consulting staff and external expert judges.
 It was heartening to see the enthusiasm and effort put in by each team, and the particular attention paid to addressing the needs of the end-user.

 At the end of the three days, Conjunct received great feedback from the aspirants.
 They found the skills highly useful, and that the exposure to the social sector has grounded them in the complex realities of Singapore’s social sector.
-While the program was jam-packed with workshops, immersion sessions and activities, which were are times overwhelming, the overall sense was that aspirants found it to be a truly meaningful experience.
+While the program was jam-packed with workshops, immersion sessions and activities, which were are times overwhelming, the overall sense was that aspirants found it to be a meaningful experience.

-None of this would have been possible if we did not have the fantastic team to support us.
+None of this would have been possible if we did not have a fantastic team to support us.
 Apart from the time of the staff at Conjunct, we are very grateful to the team of 13 facilitators.
 These were experienced professionals (minimum 8-10 years of experience) from the industry who are passionate about working with young people.
 These facilitators worked with groups of 4-6 aspirants to direct their thinking, guiding them and being their mentors.
 We are also very thankful for our group of volunteers in the Conjunct training crew.
 Their adaptation of the curriculum for this programme and fantastic delivery raised the benchmark for skills training.
 Lastly, none of this would have been possible without the great work and effort of our four interns at Conjunct.
 Super bright young people themselves, their contribution was invaluable to the success of the programme.

 We are grateful to the Youth Corps Singapore for allowing us the opportunity to deliver this programme.
 All of us were very very enthused by the infectious energy and the sheer brilliance of the young minds.
 We hope to see a lot more of collaborative work happening between youth, government and community partners.
 We are sure this will help create inspired, empathetic and skilled youth leaders who will tackle some of Singapore’s most pressing social issues in the future.
 We wish all the aspirants all the very best, and we cannot wait to see the great work they embark upon!